winglang/wing/libs/wingsdk/CONTRIBUTING.md

 ## Opening Issues

-One of the easiest ways to contribute to this project is by opening [issues](https://github.com/monadahq/wingsdk/issues/new).
+One of the easiest ways to contribute to the Wing SDK is by opening [issues](https://github.com/monadahq/winglang/issues/new).
 If you're reporting a bug, try to include detailed information including steps to reproduce it, and what you expected to happen.
 If you're suggesting a feature or enhancement, please include information about your use case for it.